johnwatson484/azure-service-bus-test-client/README.md

 ## Message
 This is the message that will be sent to the specified queue and must be in JSON format.

+## Format
+Messages can be sent as JSON or string.

 # Errors
 If invalid crendentials or malformed JSON is provided an error will be returned through the client.